CDietinger/ChemFormula/README.md

 # ChemFormula
-Chemical formula symbol store and parser to atoms and numers
+Chemical formula symbol store and parser to atoms and numbers

+# THIS IS THE PLACEHOLDER!